 Q: I am applying to the program for a second time.
 Do I need to submit everything again?

-A: Yes, and you must resend your transcripts and GRE scores to Graduate Admissions.
+A: Yes, and you must resend your transcripts to Graduate Admissions.

 Q: I submitted my transcripts weeks ago but when I check my application status at Graduate Admissions it shows them as not having been received.
 What should I do?